Jonak-Adipta-Kalita/JAK-Command-Line-Tool/README.md

 <div align=justify>

-The CLI tool is a versatile solution primarily focused on networking and package management for the [JAK-Programming-Language](https://github.com/Jonak-Adipta-Kalita/JAK-Programming-Language).
-It enables users to configure network settings, monitor activity, and troubleshoot connectivity issues via a command-line interface.
+The CLI tool is a versatile solution primarily focused on DNS Inspecting and package management for the [JAK-Programming-Language](https://github.com/Jonak-Adipta-Kalita/JAK-Programming-Language).
+It enables users to lookup DNS related informartion via a command-line interface.
 Additionally, it streamlines the installation, updating, and removal of language-specific libraries and packages, enhancing productivity for developers and system administrators.

 </div>